Events in November

 Christmas is coming...

 As Christmas fast approaches, head to one of the area's great houses all decked out for the season's festivities.
-Burton Agnes Hall opens its doors from 14 November to 23 December, with festive events running alongside, including Christmas Craft Days, or experience Christmas at Nunnington Hall from the Georgian era to the war years (weekends only from 18 November until 17 December).
-At Castle Howard a host of angels will be found throughout the grand state rooms along with floral creations and beautiful decorations from 18 November until 23 December.
+Burton Agnes Hall opens its doors from 14 November to 23 December, with festive events running alongside, including Christmas Craft Days, or experience Christmas at Nunnington Hall from the Georgian era to the war years (weekends only from 17 November until 16 December).

-Complementing Briganta's WinterArt, exhibiting in the Inspired by... gallery (17 November until 21 January 2018), our very popular annual Christmas Craft Fair returns (18-19 November).
-We're also holding a Christmas shopping weekend at our Sutton Bank National Park Centre (25-26 November), with live music, children's activities and crafts.
+Complementing Briganta's Yorkshire's 'Hygge', exhibiting in the Inspired by... gallery (16 November until 20 January 2019), our very popular annual Christmas Craft Fair returns (17-18 November).
+We're also holding a Christmas shopping weekend at our Sutton Bank National Park Centre (24-25 November), with live music, children's activities and crafts.

-Whitby Christmas Festival returns (17-19 November) with live music, the official Christmas lights switch-on and a firework display.
-In Marina Front car park find market stalls with plenty of gift ideas, artists, crafts, hot food and drinks throughout the weekend.
+Lighting up the dark skies, the Whitby Christmas Festival (16-18 November) includes a lantern parade, Santa's Sleigh and fireworks.
+In Front Marina car park find market stalls with plenty of gift ideas, artists, crafts, hot food and drinks throughout the weekend.

-Kirkbymoorside holds its festivities on 25 November (10am-3pm), with carols around the tree, Kirbymoorside Brass Band, a Christmas treasure hunt, face painting for the kids and more than 30 craft, gift and food stalls in the Memorial Hall.
+Kirkbymoorside holds its festivities on 24 November (10am-3pm), with Kirkbymoorside Brass Band, carols around the tree, children's activities, free Santa's grotto and more than 30 craft, gift and food stalls in the Memorial Hall.

-Newburgh Priory's annual Christmas Fair returns on 30 November (evening) with carols sung by Queen Mary's School, Topcliffe, and 1-2 December (day time) with plenty of festive gift ideas, workshops, talks and Christmas trees.
+Newburgh Priory's annual Christmas Fair returns on 29 November (evening) with carols sung by Ampleforth College Choir, and 30 November-1 December (day time) with plenty of festive gift ideas, workshops, talks and Christmas trees.

 - Looking after